tidyverse/tidyverse.org/content/blog/tidyclust-0-1-0/index.md

 </div>

-This recipe ensures that all the variables are numeric, normalized and have PCA applied to them to remove some of the correlation and number of features.
+This recipe normalizes all of the numeric variables before applying PCA to create a more minimal set of uncorrelated features.
 Notice how we didn't specify an outcome as clustering models are unsupervised, meaning that we don't have outcomes.

 These two specifications can be combined in a `workflow()`